carlmontanari/acipdt/README.md

 Postman left much to be desired.
 I'm fairly certain that the way in which I was using it was never really the intended use case.
 In order to keep the collections to a reasonable size, which in turn kept spreadsheets relatively organized (spreadsheets contained the data to insert as a variable in the payloads), but then I had nine collections to run, which meant nine spreadsheets.
 On top of all of that, there was very little feedback in terms of even simple success/fail per post -- and even if you captured that output, there would be things that would fail no matter what due to the way the spreadsheet was piping in variables (perhaps more on that later, maybe its just how I was using it).

 The result of this frustration is the ACIPDT.
 My intention is to re-create the functionality that I have used Postman for in Python.
-In doing so, the goal is to have a single spreadsheet (source of data, could be anything but a spreadsheet is easy), to run a single script, and to have valuable feedback about the success or failure of each and every POST.
-ACIPDT itself is not a script that will configure your ACI fabric, but is instead a library that contains ReST calls that will configure the most common deployment scenarios.
+In doing so, the goal is to have a single spreadsheet (source of data, could be anything, but a spreadsheet is easy), to run a single script, and to have valuable feedback about the success or failure of each and every POST.
+ACIPDT itself is not a script that will configure your ACI fabric, but is instead a library that will generate ReST calls that will configure the most common deployment scenarios.
 In addition to the library itself, I have created a very simple script to ingest a spreadsheet that contains the actual configuration data and pass the data to the appropriate method in the library.

 Key features:
 - Have a library that is de-coupled from any deployment type of script.